Can Bumble Bees Survive Cold Temperatures?

 Scientists have found that buff tailed bumble bees (Bombus terrestris audax) workers could freeze at temperatures of -7.1°C, whilst queens would freeze at about −7.4 °C.

 There may be some similarities with other bumble bee species.
-Thus, if temperatures drop to that level, they are unlikely to survive.
-Here we look at the research, and how to help bees in cool temperatures, even if it's not quite so cold.
+Thus, if temperatures drop to that level, they are less likely to survive.
+Here we look at the research, and how to help bees in cool temperatures.

 Survival Of Winter Active Bumble Bees In Cold Temperatures